natan-dot-com/Initial-Course-Mentory/README.md

 Everything here is purely for education pourposes and does not substitute any university classes.
 My only intention is to help someone who's close to me.

 It can be a bit challenging, but I've always heard that one of the best learning methods in any context is to teach it to someone.
-That's what I'm trying to do, for sure it'll be a gorgeous experience. :)
+That's what I'm trying to do, for sure it'll be a gorgeous experience. c: